Bascil/ussd-student-bursary-application/README.md

 ## Configuration

-1. Import the ussd_sample.sql file into MySQL database.
+1. Import the cdf_bursary.sql file into MySQL database.

 2. Configure the database connection using dbConnector.php file